Peter81815/Spring-LibrarySystem/README.md

 # Library-System-Website
-A API to manage a library’s book inventory.
+An API to manage a library’s book inventory.
 There are two main components of this API: management endpoints (to be used by the Librarians) and user facing endpoints for end-user actions.

 Books are referenced up by their ISBN.
 The library can have more than 1 copy of any given book (multiple copies of the same ISBN).